Runtime Architecture

 - Exact routes (

 - Handler Invocation: Parameters captured from the URI are injected into the handler based on argument names.
-ZealPHP also recognises special parameters:
+ZealPHP also recognises three special parameters:

 - If the handler returns an